 For example in the case of Philips Hue, the Hue Bridge v2 would require new hardware to support Thread (it currently just supports ZigBee and Ethernet), so it’s unlikely that Hue will support Thread unless a Hue Bridge v3 is announced.

-However, it stands to reason as time goes, and once they realize that the competition is upping their game and offering Thread support, they may have to as well.
-In order to stay in the running, especially with their more tech-savvy customers, they may be more willing to make adjustments in the future.
+However, it stands to reason as time goes on, and once they realize that the competition is upping their game and offering Thread support, they may have to as well.
+In order to stay in the running, especially with their more tech-savvy customers, these companies may be more willing to make adjustments in the future.

 As one of the pioneers when it came to introducing Thread to their lighting products, Nanoleaf has also recently introduced Matter support as well.

 Philips Hue has also recently announced that they’ll be introducing Matter support to their bulbs and several other lighting products.
 They’ll be doing this via an update to the Hue Bridge v.2 – so don’t worry, no new hardware to purchase.
 So what does this mean for you?

 Well, if you’re the average, casual user of Philips Hue, you probably won’t notice a difference.
 However, if you plan on running any kind of wider ecosystem (a.k.a. using smart home devices from multiple manufacturers) then this is a game-changer for you.